 NOTE: Jet Ski, WaveRunner, Wet Jet and Sea Doo are the brand names of certain manufacturers of personal watercraft (PWC).
 A personal watercraft is any water vessel that the operator rides or stands on, rather than sits inside like a boat.

 Did you know that a personal injury lawyer will help boating accident victims and their families better understand their legal rights and options?
 Fisher Stark, P.A. is a highly respected personal injury law firm in Asheville, NC.
 We provide experienced legal help for clients in all of Western North Carolina.

-Collectively, our legal team of Perry Fisher, Brad Stark and Megan Silver have more than 50 years of trial practice.
+Collectively, our legal team has more than 50 years of trial practice.
 We invite you to call Fisher Stark, P.A. at 828-505-4300 for a free consultation.